MayCXC/FRC-3464-2018/README.md

 ### Analysis: Cons

-The entry barrier when reading command based code you didn't write is a little higher; at any time in execution, active code might be spread between the operator interface, the robot map, the game mode methods, and multiple commands.
+The entry barrier when reading command based code you didn't write is a little higher; at any time in execution, active code might be spread between the operator interface, the robot map, robot and subsystem methods, and multiple commands.

 ## Implementation: Hardware mapping and the Operator interface